-China Customs will help rights-holders to protect their IP under the Regulations of Customs Protection of Intellectual Property Rights and its implementing measures.
-If a rights-holder discovers infringing drugs or medical devices by itself, it could request Customs to seize the infringing goods upon the provision of certain evidence.
+3.9 Border Measures to Tackle Counterfeit Pharmaceutical and Medical Devices discovers infringing drugs or medical devices by itself, it could request Customs to seize the infringing goods upon the provision of certain evidence.
 Further, if a rights-holder voluntarily completes the IP Customs Filing, it would obtain more assistance from Customs; Customs will proactively notify the rights-holder of suspected infringing drugs or medical devices when they are discovered.